-NURS 6149 MANAGEMENT PROCESSES IN 4 CREDITS 60 HOURS NURSING SERVICES Dre requirements MALLE (140)
+NURS 6149 MANAGEMENT PROCESSES IN 4 CREDITS 60 HOURS NURSING SERVICES Dra requirementa: MAHE 6140

 Pre-requirements: MAHE 6140

 In this course the student will analyze theories of management, administration, leadership, human behavior, personnel pattern, budget and its application to administration and management in the Nursing Department.
 The different methods of problem solving, decision making, planning, organization, direction, and evaluation of the results obtained are discussed.
 This course is offered in face-to-face and distance mode.